Sergi-CM/202301-w6ch1-sergi-casquero/components.md

 - Shows a button component to delete that task
 - Shows a 'red-ish' background color when the task is not done
 - Shows a 'green-ish' background color when the task is done
-- Sends "✖️" to button component that deletes a task

 ## Button

 - Receives an icon
 - Receives an action
-- Shows the received icon within a button
+- Shows "✖️" within a button
 - Executes the received action on click

 ## CreateForm